csound-flossmanual/csound-floss/book/12-d-csound-in-ios.md

     </CsoundSynthesizer>

-We will add this to our Xcode project by dragging and dropping it into our project's main folder, making sure to select \"Copy items if needed\" and to add it to our main target.
+We will add this to our Xcode project by dragging and dropping it into our project's main folder, making sure to select *Copy items if needed* and to add it to our main target.

-In order to play this .csd file, we must first create an instance of the CsoundObj class.
+In order to play this *.csd* file, we must first create an instance of the CsoundObj class.
 We can do this by creating a property of our class as follows, in our .h file (for example, in ViewController.h):